Mascouche line

-Overview
+The Mascouche line originally used the Mount Royal Tunnel en route to Central Station but the service was shortened in the 2020s when the tunnel was converted for use by the Réseau express métropolitain (REM).
+Mascouche is now the only Exo rail service to not reach Downtown Montreal.
+Connections to downtown can be made through transfer to the REM at or to the Metro at Sauvé station.

+History

+Original service

 The line was announced as the Repentigny-Mascouche line in a press conference on March 17, 2006, and follows a major campaign by residents of eastern Montréal and the northeastern suburbs to restore commuter rail service.
+Originally estimated at $300 million and expected to open in 2008, the line cost $670 million and opened on December 1, 2014.
+The project included 10 new train stations, several civil engineering structures and 13 km of new railway track.

 The 51 km line used the Mount Royal Tunnel and Canadian National track from Montreal's Central Station to Repentigny.
 New track was built from Repentigny to Terrebonne along Autoroute 640, before turning towards the Trois-Rivières Subdivision of the Chemins de fer Québec-Gatineau at Mascouche.
 Most of the route, in particular the section from Mont-Royal to Repentigny, follows a path similar to the never-built Line 6 of the Montreal Metro, which was planned as a steel-wheeled "regional metro" line using a somewhat similar alignment.
-The travel time between Mascouche and downtown Montreal (using the pre-2020 alignment, before the closure of Mount Royal Tunnel) was 61 minutes.

-Originally estimated at $300 million and expected to open in 2008, the line cost $670 million and opened in 2014.
-It has 13 stops (10 new, 3 existing) and offers eight departures in each direction per weekday, mainly during rush hours.
+The travel time between Mascouche and downtown Montreal was 61 minutes.
+The line had 13 stops and offered eight departures in each direction per weekday, mainly during rush-hour.